Anveshnaaa/MarketMind/README.md

 Ever wondered which startup sectors are actually worth getting into?
 Or if your startup idea has a good chance of success based on historical data?
 That's exactly what this project does.

-I analyzed over **1 million startup records** to identify patterns in how different business sectors perform over time.
+We analyzed over **1 million startup records** to identify patterns in how different business sectors perform over time.
 The system has two main features:

 1. **Find Your Startup Idea** - Discover high-potential sectors based on your budget, risk appetite, and goals
 2. **Evaluate Your Idea** - Check how your startup concept stacks up against historical market data